NilsFaelt/nest_base_project/README.md

 # Base NestJS Project with Prisma and PostgreSQL

 ## Description
-A base project in nestJS prset with postgreSQL and Prisma.
+A base project in nestJS with:
-Prefixed configService with yaml and generic typeing.
+Prisma
+OpenSwagger
+Docker/postgreSQL
+Configservice(with generic typefile)
+Folder structure
+Zod

 - **Configuration Service**: